jekor/redo/README.markdown

 Redo is used to build itself.
 However, it is not a very complicated program.

 Most of redis's build system (~200 lines of Make) was converted to .do scripts as a test of redo's suitability.

+Redo has only been tested on FreeBSD and Linux.

 ## Implementation Details